newrelic/newrelic-node-examples/custom-instrumentation/instrument/README.md

-# Example instrumentation of a basic app
+# Example instrumentation of a simple module

-This example application shows you how to use the [newrelic.instrument](https://newrelic.github.io/node-newrelic/API.html#instrument) and associated [shim](https://newrelic.github.io/node-newrelic/Shim.html) API.
-It instruments a simple module, a rudimentary job queue (`jobQueue`), and runs a series of basic jobs.
+This example application shows you how to use the [newrelic.instrument](https://newrelic.github.io/node-newrelic/API.html#instrument) and [shim.record](https://newrelic.github.io/node-newrelic/Shim.html#record) API.
+This API allows you to instrument virtually any module that New Relic does not already support.
+In this example, we will instrument a simple module, a rudimentary job queue (`jobQueue`) that schedules and runs a series of basic jobs.

 ## Getting Started